2005 Macquarie Fields riots

-The 2005 Macquarie Fields riots were a series of disturbances in south-west Sydney in February 2005 which were referred to as a riot by both the Parliament of New South Wales and the media.
+The 2005 Macquarie Fields riots were a series of disturbances in south-west Sydney which occurred from 25 February 2005-1 March 2005.
+The Macquarie Fields riots were referred to as a riot by both the Parliament of New South Wales and the media.

 Trigger event

 The riots were sparked by a high-speed police pursuit on 25 February through the Glenquarie housing estate in the south-west Sydney suburb of Macquarie Fields.
 The chase resulted in the driver, 20-year-old Jesse Kelly, crashing the stolen vehicle into a tree and killing his two passengers, 17-year-old Dylan Raywood and 19-year-old Matthew Robertson.
 Certain circumstances around the riots including the fatal police pursuit in a low-income area were seen to be a repeat of the riots that took place in Redfern, New South Wales during the previous year.

 The accident sparked protests and accusations of police impropriety after Kelly's aunt Deborah claimed police had rammed the car prior to the crash.
-Kelly eventually adopted the accusation, which was true.
+A surveillance tape recorded Deborah fabricating the accusation with Kelly.

-New South Wales state premier Bob Carr mobilised hundreds of police, including heavily armed riot squads into the area.
+Premier of New South Wales Bob Carr mobilised hundreds of police, including heavily armed riot squads into the area.
 The violence that followed lasted four nights, involving at least 300 residents clashing with police.
 The rioters hurled rocks, bottles, bricks, petrol bombs, and set cars alight, injuring several officers.
 During a Parliamentary inquiry nine months later, NSW Police Commissioner Ken Moroney stated that the violence during the incident was not a riot when compared to incidents in Los Angeles or Paris, referring to the distinction between "disturbance" and "riot" as defined by Los Angeles Police Department police chief Bill Bratton, who had been visiting Australia at the time of the disturbances.